tiaharris90/tiaharris90/README.md

+--

 	Some of the things I am currently into:

  - 🌺 ...
 Currently working on Wordpress Templates for an  online theme shop.

  - 🌺 ...
 Currently learning C# and some mild game developlement.

  - 🌺 Ask me about anything design related!
 I eat, sleep, breath, and fluenty speak Adobe 😁.

+--

+	Some of the things I am getting good at:

+   - 🌺 Identifying logical and syntax errors in C#, Javascript and Python.

+  - 🌺 Debugging Code.

+  - 🌺 Applying critical thinking and problem solving to integrative development.
+Developing using custom classes and methods.